 It’s full of images that are virtually the same, but each one will have subtle differences due to tiny movements that I made while taking the photos.
 Somewhere in there will be the perfect symmetrical shot!

-6. Use A Tripod
+6. Use An iPhone Tripod

 For this shot it was too difficult to hold the phone in the perfect position as well as hold the crystal ball where I wanted it.
 Since I was by myself, I positioned my iPhone in the center of the room using a MeFoto Sidekick360 Plus phone holder and Pedco UltraPod II tripod.